avital-malka/policy-enforcement-assessment/README.md

 2. Don't change the signature of the class or methods:
 Adding decorators is acceptable.

-3. Allow extra key in the json data:
-It is assumed that the create_policy() function can accept JSON data with additional fields and will access only the relevant fields (such as "name" and "description").
-No exceptions will be raised if extra fields are submitted.

-4. Code Formatting:
+3. Code Formatting:
 In accordance with PEP8 guidelines, the recommended line length is kept at 79 characters.
 This practice optimizes code readability and supports effective code review processes.
 However, in some scenarios, developers might extend line lengths to 100 or 120 characters to accommodate specific project needs.
 I run the flake8 command and ignore warning if the length is less than 120.

+### Stage 1

+1. Allow extra key in the json data:
+It is assumed that the create_policy() function can accept JSON data with additional fields and will access only the relevant fields (such as "name" and "description").
+No exceptions will be raised if extra fields are submitted.

-5. Implement name uniqueness:
+2. Implement name uniqueness:
 The project's core requirement is that policy names should be unique to avoid ambiguity and ensure proper management.
 I considered using Pydantic's `@field_validator('name')` to validate unique policy names:
     ```python